SarraELGHALI/niryo_one_matlab/README.md

 >folderpath = <your_folder_path>;
 >rosgenmsg(folderpath)

-Follow steps 13 from the output of rosgenmsg:
+Follow steps 1 to 3 from the output of rosgenmsg:
 - Edit javaclasspath.txt, add the following file locations as new lines, and save the file:
 ```
 <your_folder_path>\jar\dynamixel_sdk-3.4.7.jar